By Masaru Arakida, George Krhoda, Satish Selvanathan, Satoru Nishikawa.

-The Fifth Tokyo International Conference on African Development (TICAD) in June 2013 closed with Prime Minister Abe's pledge on a government and private development aid of up to 3.2 trillion-yen.
+The Fifth Tokyo International Conference on African Development (TICAD) in June 2013 closed with Prime Minister Abe's pledge on a government and private development aid of up to 3.2 trillion yen.
 What are the keys to forging mutually beneficial, strategic relationship between Japan and Africa?
 This session aims to discuss baseline issues critical for sustainable development of African communities, how to enhance local governance and what kind of knowledge sharing between Japan and African communities may be useful.
 Ways to address these issues through business expansion and investments may also be discussed.
-The session features panelists with wealth of expertise on African development.
+The session features panelists with a wealth of expertise on African development.

 Senior Researcher, Asian Disaster Reduction Center